Previous dayJanuary 29, 2026Next day

 8.0 km---✓ ReviewedUSGS →

-On January 29, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 10 km SE of Pearsall, Texas at 17:02 UTC.
-At a depth of 8.0 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.6 earthquake 10 km SE of Pearsall, Texas with origin time 17:02 UTC on January 29, 2026.
+The hypocenter lay at 8.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 28.836°, -99.005°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 28.836°N, -99.005°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: